Back to Blog

 How to evaluate AI tools without getting burned

 Does it reduce steps or add them?
-The test of any software in a family law context is simple: does it create less work or more?
 How many manual steps does it take to go from a completed client intake to a draft petition?
 If the answer is more than one or two, the tool is shifting the burden rather than removing it.

 Does it know what it doesn't know?
-This matters especially in legal.
 The Stanford HAI 2024 study found some legal AI tools produced incorrect information more than 17% of the time on benchmarked legal queries.
-The right tool is built with verification mechanisms, including human review checkpoints, form validation, and completeness checks, not one that pushes you toward uncritical acceptance of AI output.
-ABA Formal Opinion 512 is clear: attorneys remain responsible for AI-generated work product.
+The right tool is built with verification mechanisms — human review checkpoints, form validation, completeness checks.

 Was it built with family law firms or for them?
-There's a difference.
-Software built for family law starts from an engineering team's assumptions.
 Software built with family law firms starts from how the practice actually runs, including the exceptions, the edge cases, the moments where a single missing detail creates a cascade that delays everything.
-Co-building forces truth.
-And truth is what makes software work in the field.

 Does it integrate with what you already use?
 58% of firms struggle with integrating different software systems.
-Staff become manual messengers between platforms.
-Every handoff is an error opportunity.
-The best AI for family law connects to Clio, MyCase, and other tools already in the firm, reducing the number of places information lives.
+The best AI for family law connects to Clio, MyCase, and other tools already in the firm.

 The best AI software for family law firms is purpose-built for family law workflows, handling document automation, financial disclosure preparation, client intake, and court-specific compliance as integrated functions.
 Aparti is designed specifically for family law practices, focused on structure, momentum, and case visibility.
 General practice management platforms like Clio and MyCase are excellent for broad legal practice management but were not built for the document complexity and workflow demands unique to family law.
 The distinction matters: general tools leave family law firms adapting to the software.
 Purpose-built tools adapt to the firm.